 The Jacksons have been entertaining audiences for over fifty years!
-Jermaine's brothers Jackie, Tito and Marlon are still performing, taking the audiences on an interactive, unforgettable journey through their lives and musical career, offering a soulful pop-funk and impeccable live performance that has made them one of the most beloved musical acts of all time...!
+Jermaine is no longer touring, however his brothers Jackie, Tito and Marlon are still performing and taking the audiences on an interactive, unforgettable journey through their lives and musical career, offering a soulful pop-funk and impeccable live performance that has made them one of the most beloved musical acts of all time...!
 Jermaine Jackson enjoys performing with orchestras.

 PREVIOUS tours & shows

 Jermaine Jackson and The Jacksons

 Jermaine Jackson was invited to perform a set of songs with a 47-piece orchestra for the Motown 60th Anniversary Orchestral Concert on November 3rd, 2019 at the World Heritage Yakushi-ji Temple in Nara, Japan.
 Jermaine also made his debut at the Blue Note Tokyo with four shows with a 4-piece band on 7, 8, 9 and 10 November 2019.

 Let's Get Serious Ben Jackson 5 Medley (I Want You Back / ABC / Stop The Love You Save) I'll Be There

 Dynamite Blame It On The Boogie Rock With You Enjoy Yourself Jackson 5 Medley (I Want You Back / ABC / Stop The Love You Save) Dancing Machine Let's Get Serious I’ll Be There Gone Too Soon Daddy’s Home Do What You Do Can’t Let Her Get Away Heartbreak Hotel When The Rain Begins To Fall Don’t Stop ‘Till You Get Enough Wanna Be Startin' Somethin' Working Day And Night Beat It